isomerpages/moe-xinminsec/_student-development/Level Themes.md

 ------

-Our Total Curriculum Plan sets the direction for the implementation of the curriculum and co-curriculum to develop our students into **curious learners, confident leaders and compassionate contributors**.
-We adopt a thematic approach that is age-appropriate and developmentally progressive so that our students can navigate their years in Xinmin successfully
+We adopt a thematic approach that is age-appropriate and developmentally progressive so that our students can navigate their years in Xinmin successfully:

 ![](/images/Cce/Total%20Curriculum/level%20themes_image.png)